senthilsnat/PythonDataVizTutorials/README.md

 - Part 2 Archtypes of Viz: Creating various different data viz archetypes and discussing use cases
 - Part 3 Analytics Viz: Demonstrating the incorporation of data viz as part of the scientific/research process
 - Part 4 Complex Viz Manipulation: Techniques for manipulating our fundamental viz templates to create some more complex data viz and data viz systems
+- Part 5 Style Sheets: Methods for setting up graph styling customizations that will persist through your notebook or script
 - Part 6 Advanced 3rd Party Packages: Introducing and discussing powerful packages to extend our data visualization capabilities in Python

 ### Q: I'm not able to preview the dynamic graphs or interactive modules in Github.
 What do I do?